 The Congregational Care Ministry is a Diaconate committee that is comprised of sixteen sub-committees who care for the Church family.
 Our mission is to supply love, spiritual, emotional, and physical support by reaching out and helping each family member experience the love of Jesus Christ by feeling connected as a Church member and appreciated as a vital part of the body of Christ.
 Simply stated, we are “caring for each other.”

-For more information about these ministries, contact Jeff Cook, the Director of Congregational Care, Rev. Melissa K. Leo, or the Church office.
+For more information about these ministries, contact Jeff Cook, the Director of Congregational Care.

 Alzheimer's Faith Ambassador